-Transects (profiles) were located for coastal hydrologic and hydraulic analyses perpendicular to the average shoreline along areas subject to coastal flooding; transects extend off-shore to areas representative of deep water conditions and extend inland to a point where wave action ceases, in accordance with the "User's Manual for Wave Height Analysis" (Reference 82).
+Transects (profiles) were located for coastal hydrologic and hydraulic analyses perpendicular to the average shoreline along areas subject to coastal flooding; transects extend off-shore to areas representative of deep water conditions and extend inland to a point where wave action ceases, in accordance with the "User's Manual for Wave Height Analysis" (Reference 85).
 Transects were placed with consideration of topographic and structural changes of the land surface, as well as the cultural characteristics of the land, so that they would closely represent local conditions.
 Transects were spaced close together in areas of complex topography and dense development.
 In areas having more uniform characteristics, transects were spaced at larger intervals.
 It was also necessary to locate transects in areas where unique flooding existed and in areas where computed wave heights varied significantly between adjacent transects.

-Coastal transect topography data was obtained from Light Detection and Ranging (LiDAR) data collected in 2006 by Sanborn Mapping Company, Inc. accurate to 2-foot contours (Reference 9).
-Bathymetric data was obtained from the NOAA National Ocean Service (NOS) Hydrographic Data Base (NOSHDB) and Hydrographic Survey Meta Data Base (HSMDB) (NOAA, May 27, 2010) (Reference 83).
+Coastal transect topography data were obtained from LiDAR data collected in 2006 by Sanborn Mapping Company, Inc. accurate to 2-foot contours (Reference 10).
+Bathymetric data were obtained from the NOAA National Ocean Service (NOS) Hydrographic Data Base (NOSHDB) and Hydrographic Survey Meta Data Base

+(HSMDB) (NOAA May 27, 2010) (Reference 86).
 The sounding datum of mean low low water (MLLW) was converted to vertical datum NAVD 88.